 Coming up next is potato planting Wednesday, June 20th.
 Stop by for any amount of time between 9am and noon.

 The field is located at 38 Main Street, just south of downtown Unity.
 Look for the black and white "VFA" sign at the bottom of the driveway and follow the tracks around behind the house.
 Bring what you need to feel comfortable in that day’s weather.

 Come and learn all you need to know and more about living in rural Maine.
 Free!
 Over 40 unique, participatory workshops.
 Includes a plant swap, a potluck picnic lunch, and a stone soup made with your contributions.
 More Info

 Unity Historical Society Meeting 7 pm at the UHS Building, corner Main and Depot Streets.

 Logan Wadick will speak about the photo-scanning and Eagle Scout projects.

 Sebasticook Regional Land Trust Monthly Speaker Series Restoring Connections to Place.
 6:30 pm at 93 Main.
 For more information, please contact email@example.com or call 948-3766.

-This talk will explore the history of Diadromous fish in the Kennebec River basin in central Maine.
+This talk by Nate Gray, Maine Department of Marine Resources, will explore the history of Diadromous fish in the Kennebec River basin in central Maine.
 An emphasis will be placed on fisheries restoration work.